zefiros-software/BSPLib/docs/index.md

 classic BSP C interface.
 * Cross platform: Designed to only use C++11, with no external dependencies.
 * Warning free, compiled on the highest warning level.

-## Installation
-The whole library is header only, so for usage in your own code you should clone the repository.
-And add `bsp/include/` as include path.
-After this you can use the include `#include "bsp/bsp.h"` in your code to start using the library.

 ## Usage
 For detailed usage, please visit [BSPLib](http://bsplib.eu).